danielOuattara/Django_Official/tutorial/part-1/READ_ME_BUILD.md

 You should always use include() when you include other URL patterns.

-admin.site.urls is the only exception to this.
+`admin.site.urls` is the only exception to this.
 ```

-You have now wired an `index` view into the URLconf.
+You have wired an `index` view into the URLconf now.

 Verify it’s working with the following command: